Immigrant Action Group

 Why we care... how we care

-Santa Fe Monthly Meeting Minute
+Santa Fe Monthly Meeting Minute on Immigration

 Equality, community and integrity are foundations of Quaker belief.
 Therefore, as immigrants and refugees in our community encounter trials such as family separation, incarceration, internment and deportation, Santa Fe Monthly Meeting is called to put these beliefs into action.
 We will support these neighbors in their daily lives, providing aid, companionship, friendship and safety in whatever ways we are able.